marmelroy/Localize-Swift/README.md

 This will print the collected strings in the terminal.
 Select and copy to your default Localizable.strings.

-The Swift genstrings includes the ability to specify excluded directories and files (edit the script).
+The swift genstrings includes the ability to specify excluded directories and files (by editing the script).

 ### Setting up with Carthage